moneyball/scaling-cookbook/1.fee_bumping/fee_bumping.md

 the stuck transaction.
 This child transaction attaches a large fee - enough to increase the combined fee-rate for itself and the stuck transaction above the required fee-rate for inclusion in a block.
-Note that this is only possible when the user owns some of the outputs
+Note that this is only possible when the user owns some of the outputs.

 When selecting transactions for inclusion in a block, miners will consider ‘packages’ of transactions, and will look at the total fee-rate across the